siefca/attribute-filters/docs/USAGE.md

   # =>  #<ActiveModel::AttributeSet: {"id", "username", "email", "password", "language", "created_at", "updated_at"}>
 ```

+Be aware that this method requires that the used ORM has `attributes` data structure available for any model object.

 Instead of `all_attributes` you may also use the alias:

   * `all_attributes_set`